Last Updated: June 11, 2022

 How many identities are stolen each year in the UK?
-There were more than 189,108 reported cases of identity fraud in the UK in 2018
+226,000 cases were recorded in 2021

 Identity fraud in the UK, the most common type of fraud in these parts, has also been rising consistently over the past five years, with more and more cases being reported to the CIFAS.

 91% of identity fraud cases reported in 2021 took place online

 What is the most common form of identity theft?
 Identity theft with the purpose of obtaining credit card information remains the most common type of identity theft.
 The CEO of CIFAS has noted that there is an ever-growing need to come up with safe ways to store data online, as online data theft has been growing steadily over the past few years.

 22% of reported identity theft cases in 2019 were for the purpose of gaining access to bank accounts

 Gaining access to bank accounts accounted for the second most common reason for identity theft.
 These attempts at fraud were also made through digital/online means.